This fact sheet is supported by:

 Introduction

-The average person spends more than 10 years of their life at work.
+The average person spends more than ten years of their life at work.
 At BAE Systems, we want that time to count.
 That’s why we champion wellbeing in the workplace – a positive working environment helps our employees and, in turn, our Company to thrive.

 What is wellbeing at work?